Partial-Transformations/cake-metrics/README.md

 ![alt text](approach_nbd.png)

 ## USE OF OPEN AI
+Initially we plan to leverage OpenAI to help categorize and label existing data sets and eventually assist in the generation of the final honeypots.

+Additionally, we intend to explore how the use of OpenAI could amplify our results in two areas:
+- Fine-tuning using our schema training set to generate honeypot schemas.
+- Generation of realistic looking PII to complete the honeypot dataset.

-Categorize and label existing data sets and assist in the generation of honey pots.
-OpenAI would also remain part of the toolset, as we seek to provide defenders with the tooling and documentation to spin this service up and create their own tailored honey pots.
+We also believe that OpenAI could remain part of the toolset.
+As we intend to provide defenders with the tooling and documentation spin this service up and create their own tailored honeypots, a stable AI API would be beneficial to that cause.

 ## TESTING ENVIRONMENT
 We will seek to create a simplified but realistic testing environment modeled on Blue Team principals.
-We will use discrete methods of capturing logs to demonstrate how an attacker would interact with the honey pot and leave behind evidence of that activity.
-We would also like to open the test environment to public attack for the purpose of improving on the honey pots and the infrastructure.
+We will use discrete methods of capturing logs to demonstrate how an attacker would interact with the honeypot and leave behind evidence of that activity.
+We would also like to open the test environment to public attack for the purpose of improving on the honeypots and the infrastructure.
 We have not specified in the diagram below how we intend to implement our solution against the CI/CD pipeline and that is because we are reserving time during our testing to identify where and how this toolset can be injected into infrastructure.

 ## DIAGRAM

 ![alt text](testing_env.png)

 We will initially start by emulating a similar attack chain to this common approach.
-In turn, deploying Blue Team tooling in places to gather data and improve on the application and realistic-ness of the Honey Pot.
+In turn, deploying Blue Team tooling in places to gather data and improve on the application and realistic-ness of the Honeypot.

 ![alt text](reaction_lab.png)